ljufa/ljufa/README.md

 ### 👨🏼‍💻&nbsp;About Me

-🚀 &nbsp; I am interested in building reliable and scalable distributed systems, automation, embedded, linux...
+I'm a tech enthusiast who loves building cool stuff!
+My interests range from reliable and scalable distributed systems to automation, embedded systems, and all things Linux. 🐧

-✍️ &nbsp; In my free time, I enjoy making DIY audio electronics and programming microcontrollers.
+When I'm not coding, you can find me tinkering with DIY audio electronics or bringing microcontrollers to life. 🎧

-📄 &nbsp; You can check my __[Resume](https://drive.google.com/file/d/0BytWXZb-QVNcV2dhTFk2NzNHZU0/view?usp=sharing&resourcekey=0-B-HQdgiT7tV-4cQESB4_Ng)__ for more details about work experience.
+Want the more "official" story?
+Check out my __[Resume](https://drive.google.com/file/d/0BytWXZb-QVNcV2dhTFk2NzNHZU0/view?usp=sharing&resourcekey=0-B-HQdgiT7tV-4cQESB4_Ng)__.

 ### 🛠 &nbsp;Tech Stack
 |||